qamro/learning-Pandas/README.md

-**Hands-n exerises and projects for learning data anlysis,
+**Hads-n exerises and projects for learning data anlysis,